In Celebration

-In Celebration is a 1975 British drama film directed by Lindsay Anderson.
-It is based in the 1969 stage production of the same name by David Storey which was also directed by Anderson.
+In Celebration is a 1975 British drama film directed by Lindsay Anderson and starring Alan Bates, Brian Cox, James Bolam, Bill Owen, Gabrielle Daye and Constance Chapman.
+It is based on the 1969 stage production of the same name by David Storey which was also directed by Anderson and starred all of the same cast members.

 The movie was produced and released as part of the American Film Theatre, which adapted theatrical works for a subscription-driven cinema series.
 It was meant to be shown theatrically with tickets sold in advance.

-Synopsis
+Plot

 The film takes place in the Derbyshire mining town of Langwith.
 The Shaws' three sons have returned home to celebrate their 40th wedding anniversary.
 Mr. Shaw has been a coal miner for 49 years, and has only one year left until retirement.
 Mrs Shaw is the daughter of a pig breeder, meaning she came from a higher social class.

 The parents urged their sons to abandon their father's trade in pursuit of professional careers, but the results have not been entirely positive.
 Andrew, the eldest, became a solicitor but has abandoned it to pursue painting.
-Colin, who was a Communist party member for a year, is now a prosperous but unfulfilled industrial relations manager for a car manufacturer, dealing with negotiations with the unions.
+Colin, who was a Communist party member for a year, is now a prosperous but unfulfilled industrial relations manager for a car manufacturer, dealing with negotiations with the unions, whose only honest concession to the hollowness of his existence is his unmarried state and repressed homosexuality.
 The youngest brother, Steven, is a teacher, married with four children, and has abandoned a book he had been writing for several years.

 The family go to an expensive restaurant, although the action is almost entirely in the couple's living room.
 A friendly neighbour is present for some of the scenes.

 The film examines the tensions which develop over the course of one evening as the family reunite.
-The family recall unpleasant incidents, including a premarital pregnancy, physical abuse, child neglect, the death of the couple's first son, the mother's suicide attempt and the outing of another son.
+The family recall unpleasant incidents, including a premarital pregnancy, physical abuse, child neglect, the death of the couple's first son, the mother's suicide attempt and the "turning out" (sending him to live with another family for a period of time when another sibling was born) of another son.